xArm-Developer/xArm-Python-SDK/doc/api/xarm_api_code.md

 ## API Code
 - -12: run blockly app exception
-- -11: convert blockly app to pythen exception
+- -11: convert blockly app to python exception
 - -9: emergency stop
 - -8: out of range
 - -7: joint angle limit
 - -6: cartesian pos limit
-- -5: revesed, no use
+- -5: reserved, no use
 - -4: command is not exist
-- -3: revesed, no use
+- -3: reserved, no use
 - -2: xArm is not ready, may be the motion is not enable or not set state
 - -1: xArm is disconnect or not connect
 - 0: success